wardstoneX/Autonomous-Driving-Simulaton/python_client/README.md

  Since the length of the used vehicle is around 5 meters and a parking spot should have the minimum length of 1.5 * VehicleLength, please make sure to type in the scenario file the minimum distance of 12  for the parking spot.

+# Note:
+I realized i dont really need the gps sensor.
+However the way it could have been used is, in the radar callback `location_ = radar_data.transform.location + fw_vec`, i could get the location from the gps and add the forward vector to it.
+However, since its the last date, i will refrain from it.
+This could have been done while pairing the gps data and radar data before sending it,i could have added the forward vector to the gps location....